Gas chamber: United States

 During the April 6, 1992, execution of Donald Eugene Harding in Arizona, it took 11 minutes for death to occur.
 The prison warden stated that he would quit if required to conduct another gas chamber execution.
 Following Harding's execution, Arizona voted that all persons condemned to death after November 1992 would be executed by lethal injection.

 Following the execution of Robert Alton Harris in 1992, a federal court declared that "execution by lethal gas under the California protocol is unconstitutionally cruel and unusual."
+However, this decision was vacated after California amended its statute to allow death row inmates to choose between lethal injection and the gas chamber.
 By the late 20th century, most states had switched to methods considered to be more humane, such as lethal injection.
 California's gas chamber at San Quentin State Prison was converted to an execution chamber for lethal injection.

 As of 2020, the last person to be executed in the gas chamber was German national Walter LaGrand, sentenced to death before 1992, who was executed in Arizona on March 3, 1999.
 The U.S. Court of Appeals for the Ninth Circuit had ruled that he could not be executed by gas chamber, but the decision was overturned by the United States Supreme Court.
-The gas chamber was formerly used in Colorado, Nevada, New Mexico, North Carolina and Oregon.
-Six states (Arizona, California, Maryland, Mississippi, Missouri, and Wyoming) authorize lethal gas if lethal injection cannot be administered, the condemned committed their crime before a certain date, or the condemned chooses to die in the gas chamber.
+The gas chamber was formerly used in Colorado, Maryland, Nevada, New Mexico, North Carolina and Oregon.
+Seven states (Alabama, Arizona, California, Mississippi, Missouri, Oklahoma, and Wyoming) authorize lethal gas if lethal injection cannot be administered, the condemned committed their crime before a certain date, or the condemned chooses to die in the gas chamber.
+Alabama, Mississippi, and Oklahoma specify the nitrogen hypoxia method, Arizona specifies the hydrogen cyanide method, and the other states do not specify the type of gas.
 In October 2010, Governor of New York David Paterson signed a bill rendering gas chambers illegal for use by humane societies and other animal shelters.

+Animal slaughter

+Gas chambers are used in the slaughter process of animals, particularly pigs and chickens.
+They are used on groups of animals reducing the need to handle each animal individually, and is relatively inexpensive when applied at scale.

+In slaughterhouses in the UK, pigs must be killed by the gas in the chamber.
+In other countries, pigs may be stunned using the gas chamber first.
+While unconscious, the pigs are then killed with a sharp knife outside of the gas chamber.

+In 2024 in England and Wales, 90% of pigs killed in a slaughterhouse were stunned with this high concentration CO2 method.
+Chickens, both broiler (77%) and spent egg laying hens (99%), are also frequently stunned in slaughterhouse gas chambers, with a lower CO2 mixture.